Skip to content

 }

-For a farming item, we confirm that only one NFT is sent, adhering to our game rule of staking one item at a time.
-Then, we invoke stake_farmingitem
+• Farming Item: We confirm that only one NFT is sent, adhering to our game rule of staking one item at a time.
+Then, we invoke stake_farmingitem.

 std::stoll(memo.substr(12));

-Here we parse the id from the string (memo) and then we call the internal function for item staking:
+Here, we parse the ID from the string (memo) and then call the internal function for item staking.

 else